reynan2k13/resu/README.md

-# resu - this is the code of my site in heroku, https://resume-rey.herokuapp.com/
+# resu - this is the code of my site in heroku, mongolab is for database, https://resume-rey.herokuapp.com/